Canadiens' Michael Pezzetta: Not playing Saturday

-Pezzetta (lower body) won't play against Ottawa on Saturday, Patrick Friolet of RDS reports.
+Pezzetta (lower body) won't be in the lineup for Saturday's matchup versus Buffalo.

-Pezzetta will miss at least one game after returning from the 4 Nations Face-Off break with an injury.
-He hasn't earned a point in 14 appearances this season while posting seven shots on goal and 36 hits.
+Pezzetta will miss his fourth straight game.
+He is day-to-day, but it remains unclear when he will return to the lineup.
+Pezzetta hasn't earned a point in 14 appearances this season while posting seven shots on goal and 36 hits.

 More News